 For a project to go ahead, you will need to make a firm offer to your customer.
 It is your construction bid.
 In it, you commit to providing your customer with a specified construction at a given price and often by a given date too.
 If the customer approves the bid, you are then expected to honor your commitment and carry out the work, as described in the bid.
-Clearly, you need the most accurate cost estimates available in order to put the right price into your bid and make a satisfactory profit on the job.
+You need the most accurate cost estimates available to put the right price into your bid and make a satisfactory profit on the job.

 I Want It Now!

 Some estimates and bids, especially for bigger projects, may take considerable time and effort.
 For smaller projects, however, customers may want to take a decision more quickly.
 They may sign with a contractor offering a reasonable or “good enough” estimate this week, rather than one that comes along with a better one next week.
-The price estimate may then simply become the bid that is signed by both parties for work to commence right away.
+The price estimate may then become the bid that is signed by both parties for work to commence right away.

 Saving Time and Energy When Preparing Estimates and Bids